v1tal4ik/Gift_store/README.md

   * if we choose only `YEAR` - the data will be filtered only for `YEAR`.
 The same with `DAY` or `MONTH`.
   * if we choose `YEAR` and `DAY` - the data will be filtered only for this paramets.The same with any combination.
 It's `FULL FILTER`
   * In order to get `all orders` we shoud choose field `day` `month` `year`in a parametrs.
-  REMEMBER
+- `CLEAR ALL` - this button deleting all orders which rendering at the moment, thier count is dispayed.
+   * this button have a bug, which fixing soon.
+After deleting rendering all orders without filtering despite in filter value.
 - `FILTER` - we shoud click this button after choosing a date.
+Only this way the date will be filtered REMEMBER IT!!!
+- `SHOP` - with this button we can load another page(`SHOP`).